dornik/sporeagent/README.md

 ones provided in `sporeagent/ycbv_toolbox`.

 ### Pretrained models
+`Important notice: Previously, by mistake, the weights from the *first* epoch (instead of 100) were provided here.
+If you downloaded them before May 22, 2024, please replace the weights with the corrected versions below.`

-Weights for both datasets can be found [here](https://owncloud.tuwien.ac.at/index.php/s/2raCqzmYbwZfKUV).
+Weights for both datasets can be found [here](https://drive.google.com/drive/folders/1v95GmTvQp10SA4nmNtSsxRWPanKwYI38?usp=sharing).
 Download and copy them to `sporeagent/weights/`.

 ## Training